backupbrew/switchbrew/Error codes.md

 # Support Errors

-This section is for Support Errors displayed by the error-applet, separate from the normal Result errors.
+This section is for Support Errors displayed by the error-applet, separate from the normal Result Errors.

 ## Modules